 Responsible Gold Programme

-The LBMA Responsible Gold Guidance (v5) consolidates and formalises already existing high standards of refiners’ due diligence.
+The LBMA Responsible Gold Guidance (v6) consolidates and formalises already existing high standards of refiners’ due diligence.
 The Guidance is based on the OECD Due Diligence Guidance as well as Swiss and US KYC, Anti-Money Laundering and Combating Terrorist Financing regulations.

 Since January 2012, all accredited gold Good Delivery refiners have accepted the Guidance in principle and begun implementation.
 The first mandatory submissions of the Responsible Gold Audit Report were due by 31st December, 2013.
 For refiners with a financial year ending in March 2013, an audit submission by 31st March 2014 is accepted.
 However, it is recommended that all Good Delivery gold refiners arrange for the audit to be carried out as soon as possible after the end of their financial year.

-Click here to view the current brochure which provides further information about the work of the LBMA in relation to Responsible Gold.
+The LBMA Brochure provides further information about the work of the LBMA in relation to Responsible Gold.

 To learn more, please refer to the Useful Links section on this page which includes a selection of helpful documents, presentation and FAQs.

 Third-Party Audit Guidance

 This document adds further transparency and consistency to the implementation of the Responsible Gold Guidance, with detailed guidance for auditors and refiners when undergoing the Responsible Gold Audit.
 Please click here to view the Third-Party Audit Guidance.

 The LBMA accredits auditors and assurance providers to enable them to conduct Responsible Gold Audits.
 The Approved Service Providers List is updated on a regular basis.
 To become an Approved Service Provider, auditors and assurance providers must complete the Approved Service Provider Application Form and return it to the LBMA for consideration.